2DegreesInvesting/ds.database/README.md

 ## Syllabus

-### Introduction to relational data with dplyr
+### Relational data with dplyr

-This meetup introduces relational data with dplyr.
+This meetup covers how to work with relational data with dplyr.

 Objectives:

--   Understand the main ideas about relational data.
+-   Understand what is relational data.
--   Work with relational data with the dplyr package.
+-   Understand and use the different types of joins.
+-   Understand what happens when a key has duplicated values.
+-   Learn how to validate the keys to avoid problems.

 ### Next (TBC)